 - Preheat oven to 325 degrees convection setting (350 conventional).

 - Make the herb butter: place 4 tablespoons of the softened butter in a small bowl.
 Add ½ of the minced garlic, the rosemary, 4 chopped sage leaves, the chopped thyme, and salt and pepper to taste.
 Stir to combine well, and set aside.

-- Rinse the turkey breast and pat dry.
+- With a clean paper towel, pat the turkey breast dry upon removing it from packaging.
 Set the turkey out on a clean work surface, and rub the butter all over the turkey.
 Put more on the skin side, work some under the skin if you can.

 - Place the turkey breast on a roasting rack, in a roasting pan.
 Place in the oven and roast.
 Roasting times vary based on your oven and the size of the turkey.
 Roasting times for a 3 to 5 lb turkey breast typically given as 90 to 120 minutes.
-Check at 90, temperature in middle should be 170 degrees.
-Our took about 100 minutes in a convection oven to be ready to be ready.
+Check at 90 minutes, temperature in middle should be 170 degrees.
+Ours took about 100 minutes in a convection oven to be ready.
 When done, remove the turkey breast from oven and let rest for 10 minutes on a large platter.